 St. Mary's College is selected as a sub-centre for conducting Diploma in Computer Application by Centre for Continuing Education-Kerala, a venture of the Kerala Govt.
-People who have passed SSLC, Plus Two and doing UG and PG courses, and any job can enroll their names for this course.
-The duration of the course is six months and a fee of Rs.6000/ is charged for general category and Rs.3000/ for the reserved category.
+Minimum qualification to enroll the programme is SSLC.
+UG and PG Students and employees can also enroll for the programme.
+The duration of the course is six months and a fee of Rs.6000/ is charged for general category and Rs.3000/ for the reservation category.
 The fee can be paid in three installments.
 The classes are arranged in the morning and evening, and on Saturdays and Sundays.
 The certificate issued after the completion of the course by the Govt. of Kerala is valid for PSC and govt. jobs.
 The syllabus of the course is very simple and will cover all the basic information related to computer.
 The certificate holders of this course have an upper hand in the PSC jobs, where IT knowledge is mandatory.